rgadon107/Zapier/wiki.md

-## Join the Garden Club of Minneapolis' team account on Zapier
+## Join the Garden Club of Minneapolis' Team Account on Zapier

 The Garden Club has a team account with Zapier.
 If your club responsibilities involve access to club membership or event registration data stored in Zapier, request an invitation to join the club's Zapier account from an account administrator.